 - William Penn looks down on Philadelphia from an impressive statue atop City Hall, at the center of the city's skyline.
 A several-year run of failure for Philadelphia's sports teams was blamed on a new stadium cutting off Penn's view of the river; perhaps it's a coincidence that when a small figurine of Penn was put on top of the stadium, facing the river, Philadelphia's teams subsequently won several championships.

 - McDonald's for years had brass plaques at the entrances with "Our Founder, Ray Kroc"; the McDonald brothers themselves getting short, if any mention.
-Wendy's does something similar with a photograph of their founder in some promotional materials, as well as in framed posters all over any given Wendy's location.
+Wendy's does something similar with a photograph of their founder, Dave Thomas, in some promotional materials, as well as in framed posters all over any given Wendy's location.